Sean Hannity Blasts ‘Really Wrong’ Fox News Polling, Echoing Donald Trump’s Criticism

 — Donald J. Trump (@realDonaldTrump) November 6, 2019

-As The Hill noted, the most-recent Fox News poll released over the weekend showed the President losing to Biden by some 12 points – 51 percent to 39 percent – in a hypothetical election between the the president and Obama’s vice president.
+As The Hill noted, the most recent Fox News poll released over the weekend showed the president losing to Biden by some 12 points — 51 percent to 39 percent — in a hypothetical election.

-Other recent polls have also suggested that the President might not fare well against his Democratic challengers at the poll next year.
-As The Inquisitr reported Tuesday, a poll from The Washington Post/ABC News showed the president losing to the top-four Democratic candidates for president by double digits.
-Those candidates include former Vice President Joe Biden; Massachusetts Sen. Elizabeth Warren; Vermont Sen. Bernie Sanders; and South Bend, Indiana Mayor Pete Buttigieg.
+Other recent polls have also suggested that the president might not fare well against his Democratic challengers at the poll next year.
+As The Inquisitr reported Tuesday, a poll from The Washington Post/ABC News showed the president losing to the top four Democratic candidates for president by double digits.
+Those candidates include former Vice President Joe Biden; Massachusetts Sen. Elizabeth Warren; Vermont Sen. Bernie Sanders; and South Bend, Indiana, Mayor Pete Buttigieg.